Korean Street, Hong Kong: History

 Before Kimberley Street became renowned for the Korean shops and restaurants, most of the street-level shops were hardware stores.
 There were already Korean shops, but most of them were upstairs shops.

-Since the 1960s, trading activities between Hong Kong and Korea thrived and some Korean started immigrating into Hong Kong.
+Since the 1960s, trading activities between Hong Kong and Korea thrived and some Koreans started immigrating into Hong Kong.
 With a view to facilitating the Korean immigrants to buy the Korean supplies and providing public areas for them to reunion, some of the Korean immigrants opened some Korean grocery stores, cafés and restaurants.
-They located their shops in Kimberley Street since most of the Korean immigrants live in Tsim Shan Tsui and the transportation is convenient and comprehensive which allows easy access for the visitors.
+They located their shops in Kimberley Street since most of the Korean immigrants live in Tsim Sha Tsui and the transportation is convenient and comprehensive which allows easy access for the visitors.

 The major visitors of Kimberley Street in the 1990s were the Korean immigrants.
 80% of the customers was Korean.
 Yet, the target customers of the Korean shops have been altered from Korean immigrants into Hongkongers since the Korean television drama---Dae Jang Geum was broadcast in 2005.
 Thus more Korean shops were set up on Kimberley Street.

 From 2011 onwards, the K-pop culture reached social media, e.g. YouTube and K-pop videos were viewed nearly 2.3 billion times worldwide.
 This boosted the popularity of Kimberley Street.
 Today, Kimberley Street is more prominent than before and becomes one of the tourist spots in Hong Kong.
 The scope of Korean Street expands to the nearby Kimberley Road and Austin Road due to the skyrocketing popularity of Korean culture.